buzzm/sqlitebson/README.md

 ```
 Here is a more sophisticated and useful example.
 Consider this BSON shape with
 and array of payments.
 Payments have high-fidelity dates and, more important,
-penny-precise amount which we do not want to lose with JSON.
+penny-precise amounts which we do not want to lose with JSON.
 We insert and
 convert EJSON to BSON, then use the sqlite JSON functions without damaging the
 data that ultimately can be extracted as BSON again.
 Of course, it is most
 likely that the data would have been programmatically inserted as regular